guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

   <em>Sceneries</em>
 </div>

 There was a cave in here that was used by Guru Nanak for meditation.
 Legend has it that Guru Nanak, on his way to Tibet, had halted here.
 He used to meditate near the river and once when he and his disciple were deep in trance a bear had tried to attack them.
-THe cave had swallowed the figures of Nanak and his disciple and the impressions can still be seen in the caves roof.
+The cave had swallowed the figures of Nanak and his disciple and the impressions can still be seen in the caves roof.

 <div class="postimg vertimg">
   <a href="https://farm8.staticflickr.com/7891/47233665672_d469b57308_c.jpg" data-toggle="lightbox">
     <img class="lazy" data-src="https://farm8.staticflickr.com/7891/47233665672_d469b57308.jpg">
   </a>
-  <em>Entrance to the Taposthal</em>
+  <em>Entrance to Taposthal</em>
 </div>

 As I parked the bike, a man came up to us and started talking.
 He was reeking of alcohol and informed us that he and his friend had spent the night hunting in the jungle nearby.
 They had guns in the car, the numbers of which he specified for some reason.
 Anywhere else in the country, I would have probably braced for confrontation.
 But this was Arunachal so I decided to take it a little easy.
 We entered the path to the cave and looked around.
 There was a flight of steps going down to the stream and we took it.
 Here in was a crack in the rock and a group leaving this place told me to go through it.
 It seemed quite narrow but I went in anyway.
 The other side came out to the stream.
 Apparently this was the same route taken by Nanak.
 Another local myth says that only the pure of heart can pass through this crack in the cave.
 A person of impure heart, no matter how thin, would fail to cross it.
 I would say that claustrophobia might be a more important consideration.